U.S. Embassy Montevideo, Uruguay - MTV

 What happens after visa approval

-USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
+USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) before traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a fiancé (e)(K) visa.
+The only people exempt from paying this fee are children entering the United States under the Hague Process, returning residents, and people traveling on a fiancé (e)(K) visa.

 Getting a Green Card – Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your visa application form.
 This is a very important document that proves you have permission to reside in the United States.
 If you plan to travel outside the U.S. before your green card arrives: Please consult USCIS’s and CBP’s websites for rules about what documents you need to re-enter the country.
+We also recommend you check with the airline to ensure you are following their rules.
 Once your card is issued, you should not stay outside of the United States for more than one year.
 If you do, you will lose your status as a Lawful Permanent Resident.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
-If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
-You will likely need these papersapostilled by the Ministry of Foreign Affairs and translated into English for issues such as school enrollment, medical care, and eventual citizenship.
+If your child is adopted, you have full custody because of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
+You will likely need these papers apostilled by the Ministry of Foreign Affairs and translated into English for issues such as school enrollment, medical care, and eventual citizenship.

 Information for New Immigrants – Please visit the USCIS web page for helpful information on moving to the United States.
 You can read their publication “Welcome to the United States: A Guide for New Immigrants” online.